bluething/solid/Open Closed Principle/README.md

 ##### Why modify an existing source code is a bad idea?

-There are a change to cascading changes in dependent class or module.
+There are a chance to cascading changes in dependent class or module.

 #### Why we need OCP?